LalyroseWebdev/Ohmyfood/README.md

 Project 3 of the Web developer course with OpenClassrooms

-Building a food delivery service mobile-first website with CSS animations
+Building a food ordering mobile-first website with CSS animations